 Throughout his career, Greg’s love of the game—in particular growing it among juniors, women and seniors—has resulted in thousands of new golfers of all ages and abilities.
 Graduates of Mastriona’s junior golf programs currently make up an estimated 25 percent the tee times secured at Hyland Hills.

 He regularly donated the course to Colorado Junior Golf Association events, and his innovation and creativity has won admiration among his peers.

 In addition to expanding the golf operation, Greg counts among his achievements creating such Hyland Hills Park and Rec District attractions as Water World, Adventure Golf & Raceway and the Ice Centre.
 He also left an indelible mark on Westminster’s Rotary Club.

-But Mastriona's first love is golf.
-A single-digit handicap, he chose to spend his life giving to the game so that others could enjoy it, and have a first-class facility to do so as well.
-Though born in San Diego, Greg graduated from Westminster High School in 1963 and never roamed too far from what would become his true hometown.
-He married the former Pam Koenig the same year he started working for Hyland Hills.
-The two have two grown daughters, Amy and Stacey.
+But Mastriona’s first love is golf.
+A single-digit handicap, the Westminster High School graduate chose to spend his life giving to the game so that others could enjoy it, and have a first-class facility to do so as well.